-Three years ago I switched all my mail to Gmail.
-It is a sensible cloud computing way of handling email across desktop and laptop computers, tablets and smartphones.
+Three years ago I switched to Gmail.
+It is a sensible cloud computing way of handling mail across desktop and laptops, tablets and smartphones.

-Gmail gives me a single email image.
-By that I mean all incoming emails are equally available on all devices with the same organisational structure.
-At the same time, if I send email from a device, the message is stored on one central online place that’s always accessible from all devices.
+Gmail gives me a single mail image.
+By that I mean all incoming mails are equally available on all devices with the same organisational structure.
+At the same time, if I send mail from a device, Google stores the message in one central online place that’s always accessible from all devices.

-I’m using this with ten separate email accounts – some are hangovers from previous lives, others are identities for various freelance contracts.
+I’m using this with ten separate mail accounts — some are hangovers from previous lives, others are identities for various freelance contracts.

 Gmail works, is simple and free.
 What’s not to like about that?